FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Trivett, Trivitt, Treavitt, Treavett, Trevitt, Trevett, Triffit, Trifitt, Triffitt, Tryvett and many more.

 This web page shows only a small excerpt of our Trivette research.
-Another 273 words (20 lines of text) covering the years 1310, 1391, 1455, and 1487 are included under the topic Early Trivette History in all our PDF Extended History products.
+Another 273 words (20 lines of text) covering the years 1310, 1391, 1455, and 1487 are included under the topic Early Trivette History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Trivette Notables in all our PDF Extended History products.
+More information is included under the topic Early Trivette Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: John, Fortune and George Trevett settled in Virginia from 1640 to 1665; Christian Trevett settled in Pennsylvania in 1738.